youssefelbaitar/WRO-Future-Engineers/README.md

 We used the EV3 MINDSTORMS Educational kit.
 We chose to use a racing car shape so it could move fluidly and dodge the obstacles

-A 3D model of the robot made in Studio 2.0 :
+A 3D model of our first robot version in Studio 2.0 :

 ![finalfirstproduct](https://github.com/youssefelbaitar/WRO-Future-Engineers/assets/164657596/dbaef324-04d2-4831-9cfe-4c9155e96a13)